Energy2022

 The Results

 After three months of intense focus, camaraderie and, both virtual and in-person learning, we are excited to announce Halitra as the Energy 2022 winner.
-The company, which works with financial institutions, utilities, government and building owners to uncover energy saving financing opportunities that can be profitably serviced by stakeholders, won a $25,000 cash prize and a joint pilot project awarded by Burlington Electric Department (BED) and Vermont Gas Systems (VGS).
+The company, which works with financial institutions, utilities, government and building owners to uncover energy saving financing opportunities that can be profitably serviced by stakeholders, received a $25,000 cash award and a joint pilot project awarded by Burlington Electric Department (BED) and Vermont Gas Systems (VGS).
 BED also awarded a pilot project to MicroEra Power, which is developing THERMAplus, an on-site thermal energy storage solution to provide commercial buildings with resilient, low-cost, low-carbon heating and cooling.
 Additional Vermont companies and utilities are in talks with cohort companies to implement further pilot projects.
 DeltaClimeVT Energy 2023 is now accepting applications!

 Click here to learn how you can be a part of the next cohort.